faastjs/faast.js/docs/api/faastjs.costmetric.md

 |  [cost()](./faastjs.costmetric.cost.md) |  | The cost contribution of this cost metric.
 Equal to [CostMetric.pricing](./faastjs.costmetric.pricing.md) \* [CostMetric.measured](./faastjs.costmetric.measured.md)<!-- -->. |
 |  [describeCostOnly()](./faastjs.costmetric.describecostonly.md) |  | Return a string with the cost estimate for this metric, omitting comments. |
 |  [toString()](./faastjs.costmetric.tostring.md) |  | Describe this cost metric, including comments. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `CostMetric` class.